danielkrupinski/Osiris/Source/InventoryChanger/README.md

 * Tournament passes
   * can be activated
   * give bronze tournament coin when activated
+* Tournament coins
+  * team graffiti can be selected
 * Name tag
   * can be used on skins and later removed
 * StatTrak swap tool